ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This method is indicated by `jws` in the
 `proof` field.
 A JWS {{RFC7515}} object is created as follows:

+To protect the request, the JWS header contains the following claims.

+`kid` (string):
+: The key identifier.
+REQUIRED if the key is presented in JWK format, this MUST be the value of the `kid` field of the key.

+`alg` (string):
+: The algorithm used to sign the request.
+MUST be appropriate to the key presented.
-The JOSE header MUST contain the `kid` parameter of the key bound to this signer for this request.
-The `alg` parameter MUST be set to a value appropriate for the key identified by `kid` and MUST NOT be `none`.
+  If the key is presented as a JWK, this MUST be equal to the `alg` parameter of the key.
+MUST NOT be `none`.

-To protect the request, the JWS header MUST contain the following additional parameters.

-typ (string)
+  REQUIRED.

+`typ` (string):
-: The type header, value ”gnap-binding+jws”.
+: The type header, value ”gnap-binding+jwsd”.
+REQUIRED.

-htm (string)
+`htm` (string):
-: The HTTP Method used to make this request, as an uppercase ASCII string.
+: The HTTP Method used to make this request, as a case-sensitive ASCII string.
+(Note that most public HTTP methods are in uppercase.)
+REQUIRED.

-uri (string)
+`uri` (string):
 : The HTTP URI used for this request, including all path and query components and no fragment component.

-created (integer)
+REQUIRED.

+`created` (integer):
-: A timestamp of when the signature was created, in integer seconds since UNIX Epoch
+: A timestamp of when the signature was created, in integer seconds since UNIX Epoch.
+REQUIRED.

-ath (string)
-: When a request is bound to an access token, the access token hash value.
+When the request is bound to an access token, the JOSE header MUST also include the following:

+`ath` (string):
+: The hash of the access token.
 The value MUST be the result of Base64url encoding (with no padding) the SHA-256 digest of the ASCII encoding of the associated access token's value.
+REQUIRED.

 If the HTTP request has a message body, such as an HTTP POST or PUT method, the payload of the JWS object is the JSON serialized body of the request, and